great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ## Import the Great Expectations module and instantiate a Data Context

-For this guide we will be working with Python code in a Jupyter Notebook.
+For this guide we will be working with Python code in a Python interpreter.
 Jupyter is included with GX and lets us easily edit code and immediately see the results of our changes.

 Run the following code to import Great Expectations and instantiate a Data Context: